-In a recent interview with ProPublica, the former doctor said that as a lawyer, he has seen physicians and hospital officials lie, cover up and keep patients and family in the dark about medical errors.
-As a doctor, he saw the same dishonesty “to a limited extent,” he said, but noted that unless a doctor is sued for malpractice, they don’t get exposed to the court proceedings or testimony.
+In a recent interview with ProPublica, the former doctor said that as a lawyer, he has seen physicians and hospital officials lie, cover up, and keep patients and families in the dark about medical errors.
+As a doctor, he saw the same dishonesty “to a limited extent,” but noted that unless a doctor is sued for malpractice, they don’t get exposed to the court proceedings or testimony.

 He says that the real problem is that doctors and hospitals are incapable of regulating themselves.
 Like members of every other profession or industry, doctors “will act in their own self-interest and protect their own self-interest.”

 It’s why he wants more regulation of the medical industry by outsiders.
 Doctors are afraid to come out and speak in court or in public about the mistakes peers make.

 For those injured in northern Kentucky or southwest Ohio, there are attorneys available who will help you pursue full compensation for injuries due to substandard medical care or negligence.
 Whether you or a loved one were a victim of hospital negligence, surgical errors, medication errors, anesthesia errors, or doctor negligence, seeking compensation is your legal right.
 Knowing how to exercise your rights can help you to get started on the road to financial relief.
 If you or a loved one received injuries due to the negligence of a medical professional, reach out to one of the Kentucky medical malpractice lawyers at our Covington law firm, TLF: The Medical Injury Firm, today.